maufadel/wattgpu/README.md

 WattGPU is a framework for predicting the energy and latency characteristics of Large Language Model (LLM) inference on GPUs **without requiring profiling or hardware access**.

-The repository contains the code, data processing pipeline, and models presented in the paper:

-> **WattGPU: Predicting LLM Inference Power and Latency on Unseen GPUs Without Profiling**
+The repository contains the code, data processing pipeline, and models from the paper **WattGPU: Predicting Inference Power and Latency on Unseen GPUs and LLMs**, presented at the 1st Workshop on Sustainability and Resource-Efficiency of Artificial Intelligence @ IJCAI 2026.

 WattGPU predicts: